Here are 19 mistakes we’ve seen over the years, to help you steer clear of making them yourself:

 16. Do your homework

-Before you even look at your options, have a chat to your peers, family, friends and anyone else who’s been through the process before.
+Before you even look at your options, have a chat with your peers, family, friends and anyone else who’s been through the process before.
 What did they learn?
 Were there any surprises?
 Try and get as much information as possible under your belt before getting into the specifics of interest rates and repayment terms.

 Doing your homework also involves some number-crunching.
 Calculating what you can afford before you get started will ensure that you’ve got a neutral outlook and are reflecting on the figures without bias.
 If you try and do this initial calculation retrospectively, you may be tempted into matching your expectations to the options you’ve already seen, but you’ll get the best results if you do this early and independently.